ZamanLantra/git_docs_test/doc/api.rst

    .. note::
       In addition to partitining the primary set, :c:func:`opp_partition` will partition the other mesh sets using `opp_maps` available.
 Then Halos and halo communication buffers will be created.
 Additionally, halo related particle communication data will get initialized.

+.. c:funtion void opp_particle_sort(opp_set set)

+   This routine sorts the particle set according to the p2c_map of that particle set.

+   :param set: particle set.

+.. c:function void opp_reset_dat(opp_dat dat, T* val)

+   This routine resets the dat with the values provided in the val C-style array pointer.
+This function is implemented as a templated function.

+   :param dat: dat to reset.
+   :param val: values to set per element.

 (2) Dataset Layout
 ^^^^^^^^^^^^^^^^^^